Crissium/SilverDict/README.md

 Flask-Cors
 waitress # the WSGI server
 python-idzip # for dictzip
-lxml # for XDXF-formatted StarDicts python-lzo # for v1/v2 MDict xxhash # for v3 MDict
+python-lzo # for v1/v2 MDict
+xxhash # for v3 MDict
 dsl2html # for DSL
+xdxf2html # for XDXF-formatted StarDicts
 ```

-The package [`dsl2html`](https://github.com/Crissium/python-dsl) is mine, and could be used by other projects.
+The packages [`dsl2html`](https://github.com/Crissium/python-dsl) and [`xdxf2html`](https://github.com/Crissium/python-xdxf2html) are mine, and could potentially be used by other projects.

 In order to enable the feature of morphology analysis, you need to install the Python package `hunspell` and place the Hunspell dictionaries into `~/.silverdict/hunspell`.